Digital Privacy Notice

 California defines residency as: (1) every individual who is in the State for other than a temporary or transitory purpose, and (2) every individual who is domiciled in the State who is outside the State for a temporary or transitory purpose.
 All other individuals are nonresidents.
 Examples of domicile include paying taxable income, maintaining a permanent home, paying resident tuition, voting in a California election, or any other benefit not ordinarily extended to nonresidents.

-Note that as part of servicing consumer requests and customer accounts, M&T Bank and Wilmington Trust ("Wilmington Trust") may collect certain categories of information as noted in the "California Consumer Privacy Notice"; however, not all categories of information are likely to be collected from or about each individual consumer.
+Note that as part of servicing consumer requests and customer accounts, M&T Bank and Wilmington Trust ("Wilmington Trust") may collect certain categories of information as noted in the "California Privacy Notice"; however, not all categories of information are likely to be collected from or about each individual consumer.
 The specific categories of information collected are dependent on the Wilmington Trust service(s) provided.

 Due to other Federal and State laws, Wilmington Trust may not be able to fulfill a request to access or delete personal information because such information is needed to provide your product or service and/or meet legal requirements.